openid/connect/openid-4-vc-security-and-trust-1_0.md

-# Protocol Analysis OpenID 4 VC
+# Protocol Analysis OpenID for VC

-OpenID 4 VC consists of three protocols:
+OpenID for VC consists of three protocols:

  * OpenID for Verifiable Credential Issuance – Defines an API and corresponding OAuth-based authorization mechanisms for issuance of